oyvinddd/twitch-ios-sdk/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Twitch.svg?style=flat)](https://cocoapods.org/pods/Twitch)

 ## Information

+**THIS SOFTWARE IS UNOFFICIAL AND IS IN NO WAY ENDORSED BY TWITCH.TV**

 This SDK is a modern, lightweight wrapper around the [official Twitch API](https://dev.twitch.tv/docs/api/).
 Its main purpose is to make your life easier when building apps that needs to integrate with the various Twitch services.
 The code is 100% Swift and deployment target has been set to **iOS 12**.

 **Note!** Although the SDK does support some of [the old Twitch API](https://dev.twitch.tv/docs/v5) (V5/Kraken) services, these have been deprecated in favor of the new Helix API services and will most likely be completely removed by Twitch in the near future.